How To Quit Sugar: Your 6 Step Detox

 If you were consuming a lot of refined sugar before starting a detox, these symptoms might be more severe or noticeable.

-Luckily, your body will adapt to a low-sugar diet over time, and as your intake becomes less frequent, the withdrawal symptoms will become less intense.
+Luckily, your body will adapt to a low-sugar diet over time, and as your sugar consumption becomes less frequent, the withdrawal symptoms will become less intense.

 Expert Advice, Food, Nutrition